 There is fundamental shift in the way of imparting education – it is to prepare the kids of today for the needs of tomorrow.
-As educators around the world recognize the value of real-world learning and readiness for 21st century skills, they are embracing newer forms of teaching/learning and are adopting new education standards.
+As educators around the world recognize the value of real-world learning and readiness for 21st century skills, they are embracing newer forms of teaching/learning and are adopting new education standards, such as Common Core.

 Hands-on projects are at the cornerstone of 21st century classrooms, and are being introduced as part of this new project-based learning.
 This new insurgence of outside-the-box thinking as it pertains to our children’s education, comes to us in the form of new standards, being adopted and implemented throughout the country.

 The newly adopted Common Core Standards are a set of guidelines that will answer the need for teaching children the skills needed in the 21st century.
 This collaborative, creative, self-directed learning, that involves critical thinking and deep problem solving every step along the way, is quintessential to all of our programs at Kidizens!

 Here are just some of the ways we are helping teachers and students alike, meet these Common Core standards within our Kidizens’ classrooms for 2nd through 4th grade.